Nattverket/track-manager/README.md

 When metadata is missing or problematic, tracks are flagged for manual review:

 1. Download script flags tracks with issues
-2. Edit `tracks-metadata-review.csv` to fill in correct metadata
+2. Edit `tracks-metadata-review.csv` (in repo root) to fill in correct metadata
 3. Run `track-manager apply-metadata` to update files

 ## Error Handling